miklevin/MikeLev.in/_posts/2023-02-08-used-twitter-4000-characters-for-machine-learning-general-license.md

 headline: I Applied a Machine Learning License to My Content to Make It Easier to Find and Cite
 description: As a content creator, I recently took advantage of Twitter's new 4000 character limit by adding a Machine Learning General License to all my web content.
 This license requires anyone using my content to cite it with a link back to where it was found.
 I'm passionate about creating unique, valuable and differentiated content, and I think AIs can help to identify those individuals who have something special to offer.
 Read more to find out how.
 keywords: Twitter, 4000 Characters, Machine Learning, General License, Content Creation, Unique, Valuable, Differentiated, Content, AI, Identify, Individuals, Special, Offer, License, Cite, Link, Found, World, Ferret, Unique Content
-categories: machine learning, twitter, ai
+categories: ai, twitter, machine learning
 permalink: /blog/used-twitter-4000-characters-for-machine-learning-general-license/
 layout: post
 ---